 - Ingenium: “cleverness”

-So, anyone who builds things is considered an engineer by definition.
+So, anyone who builds things we’d consider an engineer by definition.

 But, times have changed.
 The “engineer” title has evolved.

 Today, engineers directly impact public safety on many levels.
-Thus, not everyone should be able to call themselves an “engineer” right off the bat.
+Thus, everyone shouldn’t be able to call themselves an “engineer” right off the bat.